Jedi Academy trilogy

 The Jedi Academy trilogy is a trilogy of science fiction novels set in the Star Wars Expanded Universe.
 All three books were written by Kevin J. Anderson and published in 1994.
 The plot takes place around seven years after the events of the 1983 film Return of the Jedi.
 The series chronicles Luke Skywalker's early attempts to rebuild the Jedi Order after the defeat of the Emperor.
 Some of the events in the trilogy are retold from a different perspective in I, Jedi by Michael A. Stackpole.

 Books

 Jedi Search

-While Luke Skywalker takes the first step toward setting up an academy to train a new order of Jedi Knights, Han Solo and Chewbacca are taken prisoner on the planet Kessel and forced to work in the fathomless depths of a spice mine.
-After Solo and Chewbacca escape, they desperately flee to a secret Imperial research laboratory surrounded by a cluster of black holes-and go from one danger to a far greater one.
+As Luke Skywalker embarks on the initial phase of establishing an academy to educate a fresh generation of Jedi Knights, Han Solo and Chewbacca find themselves captured on the planet Kessel.
+Compelled to toil in the unfathomable depths of a spice mine, their circumstances become increasingly dire.
+Following their daring escape, Solo and Chewbacca embark on a treacherous journey to a clandestine Imperial research facility, encircled by a cluster of ominous black holes, where they encounter an even more perilous situation.

 Dark Apprentice

-While the New Republic struggles to decide what to do with the deadly Sun Crusher—a new doomsday weapon stolen from the Empire by Han Solo—the renegade Imperial Admiral Daala uses her fleet of Star Destroyers to conduct guerrilla warfare on peaceful planets.
+While the New Republic struggles to decide what to do with the deadly Sun Crusher—a new doomsday weapon stolen from the Empire by Han Solo — the renegade Imperial Admiral Daala uses her fleet of Star Destroyers to conduct guerrilla warfare on peaceful planets.